Examples¶

 NIL16: A natural garnet-clinopyroxene problem¶

-Fig. 5 left panel: NIL16 unfiltered central model results projected onto the P-T plane.
+Fig. 5 Left panel: NIL16 unfiltered central model results projected onto the P-T plane.

-middle panels: the same results projected onto the P-misfit and
+Middle panels: The same results projected onto the P-misfit and

 T-misfit planes.

-Fig. 6 left panel: NIL16 central model results filtered to include only models with misfit
+Fig. 6 Left panel: NIL16 central model results filtered to include only models with misfit

 within \(\pm\epsilon_{\text{misfit}}\) of the best central model misfit.

-the left and right panels, the solution to the inverse
+From Eq 5, the solution to the inverse

-problem is T = 1175.5 ± 30.1 K, P = 9690. ± 579. bar.¶
+problem is T = 1175.5 ± 30.1 K, P = 9690 ± 579 bar.

 Fig. 7 Calculated P–T phase relations for the best central NIL16 model composition.
 This